rjft/bootstrap/README.md

 There's a few common things you'll often need to solve when managing kubernetes.
 We've collected a lot of tested setups that you can adapt into your own environments.
 In particular, we've provided resources for setting up:

 * monitoring - full loki + prometheus agent setup and how to connect them both to your instance of the console
 * OPA policy management - example yaml setup for OPA Gatekeeper and various constraints to meet common important benchmarks.
+* pipelines - a full PR Automation pipeline setup inclusive of using global services as well that should help testdrive some of the more advanced change management capabilities of the platform.